 - To carry out a variety of dissemination activities aiming at maximising exposure of the project while optimising the project’s perception among the different target audiences.

-WP7 will analyse markets, stakeholders, incentives and schemes for pre-competitive intellectual property handling, in order to develop a viable business plan for sustainability of the EPAD ‘machine’ and network of centres beyond the time frame of the project.
+Analyses markets, stakeholders, incentives and schemes for pre-competitive intellectual property handling in order to develop a viable business plan for sustainability of the EPAD ‘machine’ and network of centres beyond the project’s timeframe.

 - To study existing and emerging public-private partnership collaborative models that can be useful for the EPAD sustainability.